-Show at G and/or H other business income such as revenue arising from the sale of goods, services rendered, disposal of depreciated assets and royalties.
+Show at G and/or H other business income such as revenue arising from the sale of goods, services rendered, disposal of depreciated assets, work in progress amounts assessable under section 15-50 of the ITAA 1997 and royalties.

-Do not include amounts that are shown at C, D, B, E and F.
+Do not include amounts that are shown at C, D, B, E and E.

-If the amount at ${\bf G}$ and/or ${\bf H}$ is a loss, print ${\bf L}$ in the box at the right of the amount.
+If the amount at G and/or H is a loss, print L in the box at the right of the amount.